 Realty Transfer Tax.
 This tax is levied at the rate of 1 percent of the value of the real property transferred, as represented by deed, instrument or other writing.
 The tax is collected by the recorders of deeds in the counties and transmitted to the Commonwealth when collected.
-From July 1994 through December 2001, fifteen percent of the revenues from this tax was transferred to the Keystone Recreation, Park and Conservation Fund, and the remaining portion was deposited in the General Fund.
-For the period from January 2002 through June 2002, the transfer amount was reduced to 10 percent; from July 2002 to June 2003, the transfer was reduced to seven and one-half percent.
-Effective July 2003, the transfer is fifteen percent.
-The fiscal year 2007 enacted budget includes a one-year suspension of the fifteen percent transfer to the Keystone Recreation, Park and Conservation Fund.
+From July 1994 through December 2001, 15 percent of the revenues from this tax was transferred to the Keystone Recreation, Park and Conservation Fund, and the remaining portion was deposited in the General Fund.
+For the period from January 2002 through June 2002, the transfer amount was reduced to 10 percent; from July 2002 to June 2003, the transfer was reduced to 7.5 percent.
+Effective July 2003, the transfer is 15 percent.
+The fiscal year 2007 budget included a one-year suspension of the 15 percent transfer to the Keystone Recreation, Park and Conservation Fund.
+For fiscal year 2008, the enacted budget restores the 15 percent transfer to the Keystone Recreation, Park and Conservation Fund.